nsubiron/SublimeSuricate/docs/quick-guide.md

 }
 ```

+This overrides just the tags "keys" and "args", leaving the rest as define in
+the original command.

 ### Platform Specific Tags

 In order to make easier to implement platform specific variants of the same
 command, individual command tags can be overridden adding the platform name as
 extension.
-For instance to add the Linux variant of the previous command we
+For instance, to add the Linux variant of the previous command we
 could rewrite it as

 ```json